West Dean House: The James family

 In 1891 West Dean became the home of newly married William (Willie) Dodge James and Evelyn Forbes the daughter of Sir Charles Forbes, a Scottish aristocrat.
-William James had inherited great wealth from his father, American born Liverpool based merchant Daniel James.
-He bought West Dean from Frederick Bowers, a merchant who had owned the property since the death of its previous owner, Caroline Mary (Peachey) Vernon Harcourt (1785-1871).
+William James had inherited great wealth from his father, American-born Liverpool-based merchant Daniel James.
+He bought West Dean from Frederick Bowers, a merchant who had owned the property since the death of its previous owner, Caroline Mary (Peachey) Vernon Harcourt (1785–1871).
 She had inherited the estate when her brother, Henry John Peachey, 3rd Baron Selsey died in 1838.
-Caroline was the wife of Rev. Leveson Venables Vernon Harcourt, son of Edward Venables-Vernon-Harcourt, Archbishop of York.
+Caroline was the wife of Leveson Venables Vernon Harcourt, son of Edward Venables-Vernon-Harcourt, Archbishop of York.
 In her will she had bequeathed West Dean to a distant relative, Ulick de Burgh, 1st Marquess of Clanricarde, who immediately sold it to Frederick Bowers.
 Clanricarde also disposed of several other properties left to him by Caroline plus the extensive library housed at West Dean, the sale of which took nine days at Sotheby's and included a copy of John Gower's rare Confessio Amantis that sold for £670.

 When James moved to the West Dean Estate in 1891, he set about altering and greatly extending the house and commissioned Ernest George and Harold Peto to do so.
-Ernest George helped embellish the state rooms and Harold Peto designed a 300 ft-long pergola, still a highlight of the gardens today.
+George helped embellish the state rooms and Peto designed a 300 ft-long pergola, still a highlight of the gardens today.
 West Dean House became one of the largest flint structures in the country.
-The interior of the house reflects William and his brothers Frank and Arthur's, passion for big game hunting, with souvenirs of their visits to Africa, Arabia, and Afghanistan displayed throughout the house.
+The interior of the house reflects William and his brothers Frank and Arthur's passion for big game hunting, with souvenirs of their visits to Africa, Arabia, and Afghanistan displayed throughout the house.

-House parties at West Dean were attended by The Prince of Wales - who became King Edward VII when his mother Queen Victoria died.
-He was William James's son Edward James’s Godfather and a regular participant of pheasant and partridge shoots on the West Dean estate.
+House parties at West Dean were attended by the Prince of Wales - who became King Edward VII when his mother Queen Victoria died.
+He was William James's son Edward James's godfather and a regular participant of pheasant and partridge shoots on the West Dean estate.
 The Prince of Wales had a group of rich and entertaining friends that became known as the Marlborough House set and included people like Evelyn and her sister-in-law Mary Venetia James (née Cavendish-Bentinck).

 William and Evelyn had five children, four girls, Millicent, Alexandra, Silvia, and Audrey.
-In 1907, after 18 years of marriage, their son and heir Edward James was born.
+In 1907 after 18 years of marriage, their son and heir Edward James was born.